The first page of Event Viewer article explains how to access Event Viewer, filter or search for specific events and track user logins and logoffs.

 If you have already applied a filter to a log, you do not need to create your Custom View from the very beginning.
 Just right-click the filtered log and click Save Filter to Custom View.

 Again, type something in Name and Description fields and click OK to save the Custom View.

 Custom Views are great for quickly finding events, but people normally don't open Event Viewer every hour or so to see if critical events have occurred.
 You can now set a task to run automatically after a specified event has been recorded in Event Log - for example, you can display a message or run a program or send an e-mail about the event.

-Sadly, Microsoft decided to deprecate messages and e-mail notifications in Windows 8.
-This makes Event Tasks somewhat pointless - most users do not know which program to launch; furthermore, there is often no need to run a program or a script in case an error event occurs.
+Sadly, Microsoft decided to deprecate messages and e-mail notifications in Windows 8 and later.
+This makes Event Tasks somewhat pointless: most users do not know which program to launch; furthermore, there is often no need to run a program or a script in case an error event occurs.

-Windows 8 users can safely skip these steps.
+Windows 8/8.1 and 10 users can safely skip these steps.

 Let's set up an automatic task for Windows Search event 3036 - a location cannot be accessed for indexing.

 Filter or search Application log for Event ID 3036.
 Right-click the event in the upper pane and select Attach Task To This Event.